 Last but not least, the pizza… The last page of their menu is dedicated to all of their pizzas, burgers, fries (including poutine), and wings.
 We decided to go with the pepperoni, bacon, and salami pizza.
 To be completely honest, I liked the pizza more than the Vietnamese food, and this was the case for me the last time I was here as well.
 The crust is pretty good, and nice and crunchy.
 What I really enjoyed about the pizza is that their tomato sauce and marinara is a little bit on the sweet side.
 It goes really nicely with the crust.

 To be honest, I’ve never really been in the mood to have both Vietnamese food and Pizza at the same time.
 If you have a picky eater, or with a group of friends that can’t quite decide on where to go to eat, than this place might be for you.
-It offers both simple burgers and pizza, but some more ethnic Vietnamese food as well.
+It offers both simple burgers and pizza, but some traditional Vietnamese food as well.
 Personally, I enjoyed the pizza more than the Vietnamese food, but they are both decent.
 Again, the green onion cake is really good.
 I’d stick with the pho or the vermicelli bowl, but mostly, the pizza.
 The thing I enjoyed most about this place is probably the family that owns it.
 They are super nice and friendly.